MdSponx/sb1-j3anmqjy/README.md

 ## Recent Updates

+### 4/4/2025 - Enhanced Sign-up Process with Waiting Page and Profile Redirection

+Improved the user experience during and after the sign-up process:

+- Problem:
+  - Users had no visual feedback during the sign-up process
+  - After successful sign-up, users weren't automatically directed to complete their profile

+- Solution:
+  - Added a waiting page with loading animation during the sign-up process
+  - Implemented automatic redirection to the edit-profile page after successful sign-up

+- Implementation:
+  - Modified the CreateAccountForm component to:
+    - Show a spinner animation with descriptive text while processing
+    - Display different messages in Thai and English based on the user's language preference
+    - Automatically redirect to '/edit-profile' after successful account creation
+    - Maintain this redirection behavior for both regular users and directors

+- Result:
+  - Improved user experience with clear visual feedback during sign-up
+  - Streamlined user flow by automatically guiding users to complete their profile
+  - Consistent experience across different user types and languages

 ### 4/4/2025 - Fixed Admin Email Notification with Hardcoded Addresses

 Ensured admin notifications are always delivered by implementing a more robust approach: